NegatioN/BattleRiteStats/_characters/blossom.md

       icon: e0ead374bbde24c44a10cc34294a6e44
       name: Nature's Cycle
       type: offense
+    - color: yellow
+      description: Tree of Life grants nearby allies 35 increased movement speed for 2.5 when destroyed or at the end of its duration.
+      icon: 493cac6f13fb41849aaf95ed03fbb488
+      name: Refreshing Seed
+      type: mobility
     - color: red
       description: Boom Bloom hits charge your weapon by 50.
       icon: 4832a1022ed764241a63b8dacc299ee9